Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Discussions

 It is also worth noting that we are obliged to assume that the outcomes of one unit are not affected by the treatment assignment of any other units.
 While not always plausible, we attempt to reduce the “spillover” effects by reducing interactions between the treated and control units.
 One possible direction of further studies could be using an improved design and defining several types of treatment effects following \citet{Hudgens_2008} and \citet{Brian_2020}, and develop associated estimation methodologies for the setting where there may be clustered interference.
-Assessment of competing estimators of quantile effects at extreme tails which lies beyond the range of sample data could be another direction of future research.
-The data driven method for assessment of marginal extreme quantile estimates of \cite{gandy2020scoring} can be extended in the presence of covariates to assess the quantile estimates and thus could be used to assess causal effects at extreme quantiles.
+Assessment of competing estimators of quantile effect at extreme tails which lies beyond the range of sample data could be another direction of future research.
+The scoring method of \cite{gandy2020scoring} for unconditional extreme quantile estimates can be extended to assess estimates of causal effects at extreme tails.